You should add salt to your water softener every 4 – 8 weeks or whenever there’s low salt level in the brine tank.

 How Often to Add Salt to Water Softener

-On average, you should check your salt level once a month in the beginning, and then you will see the amount of time it takes for the salt to run down as a pattern over time.
-The regularity with which you add salt depends on your particular area, water usage, and your specific water softener.
+In the beginning, you should check your salt level once a month.
+Over time, you’ll gain an understanding of the amount of time it takes for the salt to get used up in your particular unit and situation.
+How regularly you need to add salt to your tank will depend on your particular area, water usage, and specific water softener.

 How to Add Salt to Water Softener

-Adding salt to a water softener is simple; you need to lift the lid of the salt brine tank and pour your salt in.
+Adding salt to a water softener is simple; Just lift the lid of the salt brine tank and pour in the right amount of salt following manufacturer instructions.
 Make sure to inspect the salt brine tank and the salt level before adding any salt.

 Can I Fill My Water Softener to the Top With Salt?

-No, you should never fill the water softener to the top with salt.
+No, you should never fill a water softener to the top with salt.
 Filling the brine tank with too much salt will cause salt bridges, which can negatively affect your water softener’s performance.

-The ideal salt level for a water softener is around halfway, so only ever fill it to that level and only add salt if the level has dipped below the halfway point.
+The ideal salt level for a water softener depends on the manufacturer’s guidelines and your water hardness, but it’s typically a quarter of the tank.
+So, only ever fill it to that level and only add salt if the level has dipped below the halfway point.